natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-72M2%20Moderna.md

 <!-- ''Some tanks are armed with several guns in one or more turrets.
 Evaluate the additional weaponry and give advice on its use.
 Describe the ammunition available for additional weaponry.
 Give advice on about how to use them and how to fill the ammunition storage.
 If there is no additional weaponry remove this subsection.'' -->
 {{main|2A42 (30 mm)}}

 A very distinctive feature of the T-72M2 is the 2A42 30 mm autocannon mounted on the right side of the turret.
 The gun is highly destructive against light vehicles, low-flying aircraft, and vehicles showing their sides; alternatively, it can also be used to knock out enemies' barrels.
 It is considered as a "machine gun" and is operated by the vehicle gunner, sharing the same optics and thermals as the main gun.
+The gun uses the stock belt of the 2A42, and changing the belt to any other unlockable belt found on other vehicles (such as the [[BMP-2M]]) like the APDS and APDS-FS belts are unavailable.

 {| class="wikitable" style="text-align:center"
 |-